leotrs/rsm/docs/source/tutorials/tooltips.rst

    :manuscript:

    :remark:
-     :label: some-lbl
+     :label: lbl3

    This remark can be referenced by using its label.

    ::

-   Refer to :ref:some-lbl:: above, or call it :ref:some-lbl, Awesome Remark::.
+   Refer to :ref:lbl3:: above, or call it :ref:lbl3, Awesome Remark::.

    ::